bgirardot/odm_vagrant/README.md

 In your Windows host, these will be at c:\users\yourusername\Documents\odm\vodm_data\odm_data\pacifica\

 13. If you are done processing imagery datasets, you can logout and shutdown the virutal machine.

   ```
   sudo shutdown now
   ```

-To enter the ODM environment again, repeat steps 7, 8 (but don't make the vodm_data directory a second time ;) Step 12 is all you need to do to run the software on another imagery dataset.
+To enter the ODM environment again, repeat steps 7, 8 (but don't make the vodm_data directory a second time) Step 12 is all you need to do to run the software on another imagery dataset.

 ---